projekt7m/phone-rust/docs/CallApi.md

 > call_alarm_all_of_id_delete(id)

-Canceles all alarm calls of an alarm
+Cancels all alarm calls of an alarm

 ### Parameters